gradle/gradle/design-docs/managed-model.md

 - Add support for `List<T>` and `Set<T>` where `T` is any non primitive scalar type (as defined above)
 - Support read-only and read-write properties.
+- Read-only property doesn't mean that the collection is immutable, but rather than the collection cannot be replaced using a setter.
 - Read-only properties default to some empty implementation
 - Read-write properties default to `null`
 - Read-only `Set` instance should retain insertion order.